 One of the challenges the petroleum industry faces in trying to overcome barriers to production growth is the continuing need for breakthrough technologies.
-The facts facing the petroleum industry today are that brand new fields are increasingly difficult to find, especially on a large scale, and that there is a large number of mature fields and unconventional prospects where known petroleum reserves exist; the question is how to economically extract the petroleum reserves in place while utilizing environmentally conscious processes.
-These challenges have been made even more formidable by the current economic environment and the global political climate, which led to increased uncertainty regarding capital markets and commodity prices.
+The facts facing the petroleum industry today are that brand-new fields are increasingly difficult to find, especially on a large scale, and that there is a large number of mature fields and unconventional prospects where known petroleum reserves exist; the question is how to economically extract more of the petroleum reserves in place while utilizing environmentally conscious processes.
+These challenges have been made even more formidable by the current economic environment and the global political climate, which led to increased uncertainty regarding capital markets, commodity prices and global energy demand.

-The emergence and efficiency of hydraulic fracturing technologies have opened the door to unconventional shale and tight hydrocarbon resources in North America at economically competitive input costs.
+Hydraulic fracturing technologies have opened the door to unconventional shale and tight hydrocarbon resources in North America at economically competitive input costs.
 CMG's reservoir simulation technology has a very extensive and efficient unconventional modelling workflow, which has been successful in simulation and modelling of reservoirs using hydraulic fracturing processes.